 In the version of Photoshop I use (7.0), the eraser tool is the sixth tool down on the left side of the tool bar.
 See the shaded box on the left side of the illustration below.

 If you’re using another version of Photoshop, your eraser tool may be in a slightly different location, but the icon will be similar.

 Position your cursor over a part of the image you want to remove.
-Hold down the right click button and move the cursor over the image.
-Everything the cursor moves over will be erased.
+Hold down the right mouse button and move the cursor over the image.
+Everything the cursor moves over is erased.

 While erasing is ideal for small areas and detail work, it can be tedious when removing large areas.
-In this sample, the sky is a large area with a fairly flat color.
-It’s much easier to remove such areas by selecting the wand tool (second tool from the top on the right side of the tool bar—see the shaded box below), then clicking anywhere in the area you want to remove.
-Every part of that color will be selected.
+In this sample, the sky is a large area with fairly flat color.
+It’s much easier to remove such areas by selecting the wand tool (second tool from the top on the right side of the tool bar—see the shaded box along the left side of the illustration below.)
+Click anywhere in the area you want to remove.

-To select multiple areas, as shown here, click on the first area, then hold down the shift key while you click in additional areas.
+To select multiple areas, as shown above, click on the first area, then hold down the shift key while you click in additional areas.